 HC-110 used to be on this list of long-lasting developers as well.
-But the reformulation in 2019 changed the way the developer was processed, while keeping the same amount of active ingredient.
+But the reformulation in 2019 changed the way the developer was processed while keeping the same amount of active ingredients.
 It used to come in a syrupy format that didn’t absorb oxygen (the way Black, White, and Green is formulated now).
-But the liquid version you see on shelfs today doesn’t maintain those long-lasting qualities.
+But the liquid version you see on shelves today doesn’t maintain those long-lasting qualities.

 Rodinal and Black, White, and Green also benefit from working with high dilutions.
 Both of these developers only require 10ml to develop 2 rolls of 35mm film, or 1 roll of 120.
 Meaning the bottles last forever, and are astoundingly cheap to use.
 A single 500ml bottle of Rodinal can develop up to 100 35mm rolls, costing only .11 cents per rolls in the USA.

-Even though Rodinal uses hydroquinone to develop the rolls, the miniscule amounts of the developer and everlasting shelf life make it an environmentally-friendly option.
+Even though Rodinal uses P-Aminophenol to develop film, the minuscule amounts of the developer and everlasting shelf life make it an environmentally-friendly option.
 But you can also get the same long-lasting benefits with less harmful chemicals by using Flic Film’s Black, White, and Green developer, which produces similar results to Kodak’s Xtol.
 I recommend looking into it, and asking your local supplier to order a batch of this developer.

 DD-X has been my primary developer for the last 2 years because of the astounding results it creates.
 I firmly believe it is the highest-quality developer on the market.